JaouherK/Kong-konga-Keycloak/README.md

 $ sh ./prepare.sh
 ```

-First of all, edit the start.sh file by setting up a public IP to access the docker containers HOST_IP="IP HERE".
+First of all, edit the start.sh file by setting up a public IP to access the docker containers HOST_IP="IP HERE" in this [file: start.sh](./start.sh).

 Now start the initializer script to create users and mock services and integration between all fo them: